soxtoby/EasyAssertions/doc/CustomAssertions.md

 Also note that we're making use of verbatim strings so we can put new-lines directly into the message.
 This may look a little odd, but makes it much easier to line up different parts of the message.

-Replacing our simple message with our new `FailureMessage`-based message, our assertion now fails with something like
+Replacing our simple message with our new `MessageHelper`-based message, our assertion now fails with something like
 ```
 evilRobotsDestroyed
 should total numberOfEvilRobots